 Dr. Weisenburger went on to say, however, that it is not only those who used the weed killer liberally for decades who are developing this type of blood cancer and taking legal action against manufacturer Monsanto and parent company Bayer AG.

 Dr. Weisenburger believes that the research confirms a few days of intense spraying a year could increase the risk of Non-Hodgkin’s lymphoma.
 He said the intensity is more important than the duration of use—the number of years does not matter as much as how much one sprays over the course of a few days.

 The four plaintiffs in the three cases that have gone to trial as of September 2019 come from varied backgrounds, and their Roundup exposure occurred for different reasons—as a part of their occupation, on their own private property, and on investment properties.

-No matter when or where you used Roundup weed killer, if you later developed Non-Hodgkin’s Lymphoma, Zanes Law wants to hear from you.
-We will review your case for free and help you understand your rights.
+No matter when or where you used Roundup weed killer, if you later developed Non-Hodgkins Lymphoma, Zanes Law wants to hear from you.
+Our Roundup weed killer cancer lawsuit lawyers will review your case for free and help you understand your rights for pursuing financial compensation.

 Roundup’s main herbicidal ingredient, glyphosate, causes cancer, as determined by multiple studies conducted by a wide range of research organizations.

 A 2014 scientific review published by The International Journal of Environmental Research and Public Health analyzed 30 years’ worth of studies into the impact that the active ingredients in 80 pesticides have on the development of non-Hodgkin’s lymphoma (NHL).
 The study was prompted, in part, by the fact that “striking increases in the…NHL cancer has occurred in the last 30 years.”
 The study noted a positive association between glyphosate and B-cell lymphoma.